 Blank Index Cards

-I like using blank index cards to write sight words on, math problems, etc. They are great for creating your own
+I like using blank index cards to write sight words on, math problems, etc. They are great for creating your own flashcards of any kind.

 Whatever works for your home but I highly recommend staying as organized as possible.
 It makes it easier to tote things to where they are needed.